Coming Soon: Information On a Second Professional Learning Series!

 About the CT COLT Professional Learning Series

-CT COLT is pleased to offer four workshops our CT COLT Professional Learning Series in the spring of 2021.
-Each session in this professional learning series will begin with thirty minutes of a live presentation, which will be recorded and available afterwards, followed by an optional debrief.
-There are four sessions in this series, each with a different presenter and topic, offered from 4:30 p.m. - 5:30 p.m. on Tuesdays: 2/9, 3/9, 4/6, and 5/11.
-Cost is free for CT COLT Members and $10 for non-CT COLT members.
+CT COLT was pleased to offer four workshops for our CT COLT Professional Learning Series in the spring of 2021.
+Each session in this professional learning series began with thirty minutes of a live presentation, which were recorded and available afterwards, followed by an optional debrief.
+There were four sessions in this series, each with a different presenter and topic, offered from 4:30 p.m. - 5:30 p.m. on Tuesdays: 2/9, 3/9, 4/6, and 5/11.
+Cost was free for CT COLT Members and $10 for non-CT COLT members.

-Our first workshop in our CT COLT Professional Learning Series: Giving Students Voice and Choice Using Digital Choice Boards is presented by Jimmy Wildman, on Tuesday, 2/9 from 4:30-5:30 p.m.
+Our first workshop in our CT COLT Professional Learning Series: Giving Students Voice and Choice Using Digital Choice Boards was presented by Jimmy Wildman, on Tuesday, 2/9 from 4:30-5:30 p.m.

 Jimmy Wildman is the head teacher for the Glastonbury Public Schools' World Language Department and a Spanish teacher at Glastonbury High School, Glastonbury, CT.
 Mr. Wildman is the Past President of the Connecticut Council of Language Teachers; during his presidency the state passed legislation and implemented the Seal of Biliteracy.
 Jimmy currently serves on the Northeast Council on the Teaching of Foreign Languages (NECTFL) board of directors, and as the CT COLT Fall Conference Committee Co-Chair.
 Additionally he has served as Program Director and Program Coordinator for thirteen years for the Glastonbury Public Schools' STARTALK Summer Programs, in both Chinese and Russian.
 Jimmy also has presented at the local, state, regional and national levels, helping to provide professional development for teachers, K-16.

-Our second workshop in our CT COLT Professional Learning Series: Using Google Slides and Jamboard for Engagement in the Language Classroom is presented by Maureen Gassert Lamb, on Tuesday, 3/9 from 4:30-5:30 p.m.
+Our second workshop in our CT COLT Professional Learning Series: Using Google Slides and Jamboard for Engagement in the Language Classroom was presented by Maureen Gassert Lamb, on Tuesday, 3/9 from 4:30-5:30 p.m.

 Maureen Gassert Lamb teaches Latin and Ancient Greek at Kingswood Oxford School.
 She also serves as the school's Language Department Chair and Academic Technology Coordinator.